Why did she break up with me?

 I don't know what I did wrong.
 My girlfriend of one and a half years broke up with me out of the blue.
 We never fought or argued.
 I asked her why, she said "I don't know."
 I asked her what did I do wrong and she said "nothing."
 She was my first ever girlfriend and I was planning to ask her to marry me.
 I don't understand what I did wrong.
 There has to be a reason.
 Why won't she tell me?

-Know that you will be okay on your own, and that someday, you may meet that special someone who will feel the same way as you do about sharing your lives together.Alice!
+Though it may seem easier said than done, you’ll find a way to be okay on your own in time, and likely sometime in the future, you’ll meet that special someone who will feel the same way as you do about sharing your lives together.